 It’s recommended that you clean out the brine tank once every 1-5 years.
 If you have high water hardness or high water iron levels, properly maintaining the brine tank will help prevent scale build-up inside the softener tank and control valves, reducing the chance of high or low water levels in the brine tank and softener maintenance costs.

 Consider using salt with iron remover if your iron levels are too high for your water softener to deal with.

 Use a Resin Cleaner

 A resin cleaner can help to maintain the overall health of the system.
 Clean resin beads will allow for the most effective water softening, and will ensure that regeneration can take place properly.

 It’s recommended to clean your resin at least once every 12 months.
 This will remove any iron, salt, heavy metals and other pollutants that have built up inside the mineral tank.

 You will also need to replace your resin bed, but this isn’t something that needs doing regularly.
-Most water softener resin beads have a lifespan of at least 10 years, though this depends on the quality of the resin, your water usage, and the hardness of your water.
+Most water softener resin beads have a lifespan of at least 10 years, though this depends on the quality of the resin, your water usage, chlorine levels, proper maintenance, and the hardness minerals and iron in your water.

 Clean the Venturi Valve

-The venturi valve and nozzle are needed to suck the brine into the softening tank, where it replenishes the resin bed.
+A properly clean and operating venturi, injector assembly, nozzle, throat, screen, drain line flow control, refill control, piston assembly, seals and spacers, etc., are necessary to draw the brine into the media tank, where it replenishes the resin bed.
 Every so often, the valve and nozzle may get blocked up by salt, dirt and sediment.